pagopa/developer-portal/apps/chatbot/README.md

 First of all, verify that the HTM files that compose the Developer Portal documentation exist in `apps/nextjs-website/out`.
 If it exist, then create the vector index with:

-    python src/modules/create_vector_index.py --params params.yaml
+    python src/modules/create_vector_index.py --params config/params.yaml

 This script reads the documentation, split it into chucks with gerarchical organization and stores it in the folder `index`.
-Have a look at the parameters in `params.yaml` for more details.

 ## Web App